smcatala/opgp-proxy/README.md

 abstracting proxy for an [openpgp](https://openpgpjs.org/) instance, isolated in a web worker, with the following features:
-* simple API based on keys.
+* robust, minimalistic yet flexible API based on keys.
+* key instances are immutable and ephemeral.
 * hermetic container for cryptographic material. sensitive key content remains contained and never leaves the worker thread.
-* key instances are immutable and ephemeral.

-In addition to its simple API, the proxy ensures that key material is well contained and does not leak throughout client code.
+In addition to its minimalistic yet flexible API, the proxy ensures that key material is well contained and does not leak throughout client code.
 Key ephemerality and immutability further enhance the robustness of the API.